gofynd/fdk-client-kotlin/documentation/platform/USER.md

-Use this API to retrieve a list of session of customers who have registered in the application.
+Use this API to retrieve a list of session with info of customers who have registered in the application.

 *Returned Response:*